newtonproject/NEPs/README.md

 When you believe your NEP is mature and ready to progress past the Draft phase to Final, you should do:

-Open a PR changing the state of your NEP to 'Public Call'.
-An editor will review your draft and ask if anyone objects to its being finalised.
-If the editor decides there is no rough consensus - for instance, because contributors point out significant issues with the NEP - they may close the PR and request that you fix the issues in the draft before trying again.
+Reopen the issue corresponding to the NEP and request for make the NEP Final.
+An editor will review your request and ask if anyone objects to its being finalised.
+If the editor decides there is no rough consensus - for instance, because contributors point out significant issues with the NEP - they may close the close and request that you fix the issues in the draft before trying again.

-Once the PR is merged, your NEP will be available in the Public Call NEPs for anyone to check it can be a Final NEP.
+If your request for finalised a NEP has been approved, an editor will change the NEP status to Public Call for anyone to check it can be a Final NEP.
 Once the Public Call period has passed.
 An editor will update the status to Final.

 ## NEP Work Flow